GREAT SOUTH RUN PORTSMOUTH 2016

 The course is almost flat, with minimal slopes around the course, helping make fast times achievable.

-The Great South Run will take place in Portsmouth on Sunday 25th October 2015 and the 5K race will be held on Saturday 24th October 2015.
+The Great South Run will be held in Portsmouth on Sunday 23rd October 2016 and the 5K race will be held on Saturday 22nd October 2016.

 The first event, the elite womes race starts at 10:15, the whole city will be very busy, therefore the race organisers advise you should plan to arrive by 08:30 to ensure you are able to access the start area at the correct time.

-The 10 mile course is fairly flat, thank goodness and offers a wide range of views and historic sites along the way, such as HMS Warrior, HMS Victory and the Spinnaker Tower.
+The 10 mile course is fairly flat and offers a wide range of views and historic sites along the way, such as HMS Warrior, HMS Victory and the Spinnaker Tower.

 Along with the thousands of fun runners, club athletes and charity teams, will be a mix of celebrities and elite athletes from around the